This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - eggs

-🔪 Instructions
+🔪 Step-By-Step Instructions

 step 1

-Make the Hatch green chile sauce - Add the oil to a saucepan over medium-high heat.
+Make the Hatch green chile sauce – Add the oil to a saucepan over medium-high heat.
 Stir in the flour, and cook until it begins to get a little bit of color (about 5 minutes).
-We're looking for a very light roux.
+We’re looking for a very light roux.
 Note: Stir frequently (or constantly) to avoid burning.
 Add the cumin and garlic, and cook an additional minute or so.
 Begin whisking in the broth/stock, allowing time for the mixture to come to a boil as you add.
 Maximum thickness happens when it boils.
 When you achieve the consistency of a medium-thick gravy, add the green chile.
 Return to a boil, then reduce heat to a simmer.
-Check occasionally while you prepare the remaining ingredients, adding more liquid if necessary.
+Check occasionally while you prepare the remaining ingredients, adding more broth as needed.

 step 2